European Union Youth Orchestra: Imminent closure

 On 12 May 2016, EUYO announced that was to cease operations from September 2016 due to a lack of future funding from the European Union.
 However, the news attracted extensive support around Europe, where campaigns and flash mobs took place and many conductors and artists including Antonio Pappano, Gustavo Dudamel and Daniel Barenboim put their names to a statement supporting the Orchestra's work.
 On 31 May 2016, an official press announcement from the Council of Ministers and European Commission confirmed that Commission President Jean-Claude Juncker had ordered three commissioners to find funding for EUYO.
 On 1 June 2016, Juncker announced a proposal to enable the European Union to return EUYO to core funding.

-Relocation to Italy and Brexit
+Brexit and Relocation to Italy

 The orchestra announced in October 2017 that, as a result of Brexit, it intended to relocate from London to Italy.
-It was therefore initially expected that British youths would cease to be eligible for the institution.

-EUYO moved to Ferrara, Italy during the course of 2018.
-Its current headquarters is the opera house Teatro Comunale Claudio Abbado located in the centre of the city.

-Since the Brexit transition period expired on 31 December 2020, members from the United Kingdom are no longer eligible to apply.
+Since the expiration of the Brexit transition period on 31 December 2020, members from the United Kingdom are no longer eligible to apply.

+In 2018, EUYO relocated to Ferrara, Italy.
+The orchestra's headquarters were then housed in the Teatro Comunale Claudio Abbado, an opera house located in the heart of the city.